TomVilla4397/TomVilla4397/README.md

 ## 📫 How to Reach Me

-Feel free to connect with me on LinkedIn(https://www.linkedin.com/in/tom-villa-107402235).
+Feel free to connect with me on  [LinkedIn - Tom Villa](https://www.linkedin.com/in/tom-villa-107402235).
 I am always open to interesting conversations and collaboration.

 Thank you for stopping by and taking the time to know a bit about me.
 Feel free to reach out if you have any questions or if you think we could collaborate on a project.
 I look forward to hearing from you! 🙌